brauliodiasribeiro/Unraid---Unassigned_Devices---Backup_Drive/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=QVR5JEKFBASVW&no_recurring=0&currency_code=USD)
-## Incremental or Sync Backup to Cloud Drive
+## Description
-* This script make incremental or sync backup to a drive.
+* This script make incremental or sync backup to a cloud drive.

 * It's possible to schedule how often and what type of the backup will be done.